komed3/scalax/README.md

 [![GitHub package.json version](https://img.shields.io/github/package-json/v/komed3/scalax?style=for-the-badge&logo=npm&logoColor=fff)](https://npmjs.com/package/scalax)
 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/komed3/scalax/build.yml?style=for-the-badge&logo=educative&logoColor=fff)](https://github.com/komed3/scalax/actions/workflows/build.yml)

-The `scalax` npm package is a lightweight and extensible TypeScript library for calculating and transforming numerical scales.
+The `scalax` npm package is a lightweight and extensible TypeScript library for calculating numerical scales.
 It is designed for use in data visualization, charting, and any context where you need to map values between different numeric domains.
 The library supports linear, logarithmic, and radial (circular) scales, each with a consistent and intuitive API.

 Core features include locating “nice” step values at the same intervals, freely selectable granularity (how close together ticks may be) and the calculation of scales in both directions from zero – particularly useful for logarithmic scales.
 In addition, the library allows the computation of percentages into scale values and vice versa to facilitate graphical representations for data points.

+**This library is the successor to the two npm packages [linscale](https://www.npmjs.com/package/linscale) and [logarscale](https://www.npmjs.com/package/logarscale).**

 ## Installation